INTO-CPS-Association/DTaaS/deploy/services/gitlab/INTEGRATION.md

 ### 1. Setting up the DTaaS server

-Normally, to set up the web application, you would need to follow either installation scenario in the guide - _deploy/README.md_.
-However, since `HTTPS` is mandatory and localhost is not supported as of yet, you may follow this guide - _deploy/docker/SERVER.md_.
+Follow the guide to set up the DTaaS web application on either localhost or a custom domain - _deploy/README.md_.

 > [!NOTE]
 > The section "Add TLS Certificates (Optional)" should be treated as